liferay/liferay-docs/develop/tutorials/articles/03-developing-an-android-app/04-using-your-screenlets/01-understanding-guestbooksactivity.markdown

 placeholder content exists in the project's structure and how the app displays it.

-The app's UI is defined by three layout files: `activity_guestbooks.xml`, `app_bar_guestbooks.xml`, `content_guestbooks.xml`.
-These layouts combine to display the app's content.
+The app's UI is defined by three layout files that combine to display the app's
+content:

+1. `activity_guestbooks.xml`: The activity's main layout file.
+This layout defines the navigation drawer and includes the `app_bar_guestbooks` layout.
+   The latter appears when the navigation drawer is closed.

+2. `app_bar_guestbooks.xml`: Defines the action bar (app bar) and includes the `content_guestbooks` layout.

+3. `content_guestbooks.xml`: Defines the activity's main content.
+This is the content that appears below the action bar.

+First, you'll learn how `activity_guestbooks.xml` works.

-## Understanding the Activity's Layout File
+## Understanding the Activity's Main Layout File

-First, open `GuestbooksActivity`'s layout file, `activity_guestbooks.xml`.
+First, open `GuestbooksActivity`'s main layout file, `activity_guestbooks.xml`.
 This file should look similar to this one:

     <?xml version="1.0" encoding="utf-8"?>
     <android.support.v4.widget.DrawerLayout